Sentello/post-install-script/README.md

 # post-install-script
 These scipt will help you with post install tasks, like:

-0. update and upgrade server
+0. Update and upgrade server
 1. Set resolv.conf and /etc/hosts
 2. Set NTP
 3. Set hostname